AsahiRei/cstudio-cards/README.md

 Welcome to **C.Studios Cards**.

-This repository contains a collection of custom cards developed for use in compatible card-based systems or game frameworks.
+This repository contains a collection of custom cards developed for use in compatible EDOPRO.

 ## 📌 Project Overview
 C.Studios Cards is a custom card project featuring unique designs and scripted functionality.
-The project focuses on providing custom card content that can be used within supported platforms.

 ## 👥 Contributors
 - **XyLeS** – Card design and creation